 Aster family (Asteraceae)

-Description: This native perennial wildflower consists of a rosette of basal leaves, from which a flowering stalk about 1-2' tall is produced.
+Description: This perennial wildflower consists of a rosette of basal leaves, from which a flowering stalk about 1-2' tall is produced.
 The basal leaves are up to 7" long and 2" across; they are pale green to green, hairless, and oblanceolate or obovate in shape.
 Their margins are smooth, undulate, slightly dentate, or slightly pinnatifid.
 The flowering stalk is pale green, hairless, glaucous, terete, and erect.
 There are 1-2 cauline leaves on the flowering stalk that are ovate in shape and smooth or dentate along their margins.
 Where the uppermost cauline leaf occurs, the stalk branches into 2-5 ascending peduncles.
 Each peduncle terminates in a yellow or orange-yellow flowerhead about 1–1½" across.
 Each flowerhead has many spreading ray florets and no disk florets.
 Each ray floret is narrowly oblong and yellow or orange-yellow; it has a truncate tip with 5 small teeth.
-The base of the flowerhead is surrounded by several floral bracts in a single series; each bract is pale green, linear-lanceolate, hairless, glaucous, and about 1/3" in length or a little longer.
+The base of the flowerhead is surrounded by several floral bracts in a single series; each bract is pale green, linear-lanceolate, hairless, glaucous, and about 1/3" (8 mm.) in length or a little longer.
 The blooming period can occur from late spring to mid-summer and lasts about a month.
 Later in the year, the ray florets are replaced by small achenes.
 Each achene is bullet-shaped and truncate at the apex, where it has a tuft of white hairs.
 The achenes are distributed by the wind.
 The root system consists of a thickened crown with fibrous roots.

 Cultivation: The preference is partial or dappled sunlight and mesic to dry conditions.
 Different kinds of soil are tolerated, including those containing loam, clay-loam, sand, or rocky material.
 Water-logged sites should be avoided.

-Range & Habitat: Two-Flowered Cynthia is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Two-Flowered Cynthia is occasional to locally common throughout Illinois (see Distribution Map).
 Habitats include open upland woodlands, open sandy woodlands, savannas and sandy savannas, rocky wooded slopes, thinly wooded bluffs, areas along woodland paths, rocky glades, and upland meadows.
 Two-Flowered Cynthia is often found in upland habitats where Oaks are dominant in areas with thin leaf cover and sparse ground vegetation.

 Comments: The flowerheads and foliage of this wildflower are quite attractive.
 Most members of the Aster family with dandelion-like flowerheads (including other Krigia spp. in Illinois) have yellow ray florets, but the ray florets of Two-Flowered Cynthia often have an orange tint.
 Two-Flowered Cynthia has larger flowerheads (1" across or more), longer floral bracts (1/3" or more), and its achenes have more bristly hairs (20 or more) than either Krigia virginica or Krigia caespitosa (both annuals).
 Another species, Krigia dandelion (Potato Dandelion) has unbranched flowering stalks that each produce a single flowerhead.
 In contrast, Two-Flowered Cynthia has flowering stalks that branch above their uppermost cauline leaves, each stalk producing 2-5 flowerheads on separate peduncles.